 Switzerland’s numerous borders with other countries mean that there is a wide range of exterior influences at play here.
-These boundaries include Italy (698 km of border), France (525 km of border), Germany (348 km of border), Austria (158 km of border), and Liechtenstein (41 kn of border) The country has four official languages (including Swiss German, French, Italian, and Romansch) and it is claimed that 22% of the population is comprised of foreign workers and temporary outside residents.
+These boundaries include Italy (698 km of border), France (525 km of border), Germany (348 km of border), Austria (158 km of border), and Liechtenstein (41 km of border).
+The country has four official languages (including Swiss German, French, Italian, and Romansch) and it is claimed that 22% of the population is comprised of foreign workers and temporary outside residents.

-A significant proportion of that figure of 22% comes from Italy whilst there is also a strong German community within Switzerland itself.
+A significant proportion of that figure of 22% comes from Italy whilst there is also a strong German community in Switzerland itself.